 Everybody says it, but starting from her Bardot and Sayers times, through the Forever For Now era, up to the present time, LP has always been a cover whisperer.
 Whatever genre she touches, be it dance music, rock standards or mainstream pop, she turns it into her own story.
 Especially when she arranges them for the ukulele.
 And indeed, whenever she uses it, it’s personal, and especially while writing.
-“When I write songs on the ukulele, they’re for myself,” she said to Eagle3.
-Then, for most of the covers she’s recorded, she plays the ukulele, too, and these versions are not copies at all; they are somehow both close to the originals as well as being entirely hers, unique and appealing.
-And so, maybe the ukulele is the answer.
+“When I write songs on the ukulele, they’re for myself,” she told Eagle3.
+Meaning, not for sell.
+Then, for most of the covers she’s recorded, she plays the ukulele, too, and so, these versions are not copies at all; they are somehow both close to the originals as well as being entirely hers, unique and appealing.
+Maybe the ukulele is the answer.

 I like to pick guy songs.
 I make it higher and more in my range, but do I like to sing covers very much true to the song because I feel like the song is made that way for a reason.
 I love really clever, interesting versions, but they have to be really good.
 I like songs that wail.